 The Chinese name for sichuan boiled fish translates into water boiled fish.
 I've never prepared any fish by just boiling it.
 I usually take the pan fried or baked route like many of you, but one day while the weather was still pretty cold, I was in the mood for a hot noodle soup.
-I believe I googled "asian noodle soup recipe" and came across this one by Red House Spice.
-I followed this recipe as closely as my brain would allow me before I began altering and modifying it with my cooking style, taste profile, and what ingredients I had.
+I believe I googled "asian noodle soup recipe" and came across this one on pinterest.
+I can only follow recipes as closely as my brain would allow me before I begin altering and modifying it with my cooking style, taste profile, and the ingredients I have on hand.

 SITKA SALMON SHARES

 The great thing about using Sitka Salmon Shares vacuum frozen fish filets is that they defrost so easily and don't leave your fish feeling mushy or filled with water like your typical frozen fish.
 Sitka Salmon Shares remains fresh even after defrosting.
 You can take the fish out the freezer the same day and it will defrost enough in an hour to two hours.
 For best results with this recipe, use a fresh fish filet.
 When ordering this dish in a traditional Chinese restaurant, they are pulling from their live fish tanks and providing a high quality meal from the whole fish.

 HOW IS SITKA SALMON SHARES CHANGING THE WAY AMERICANS EAT FISH?